 Q: Isn’t it better to just give vendors the money and not take the magazine?

 A: Not taking the magazine when you’ve paid for it is not what The Big Issue is about.
 Vendors are proudly working, selling a product, so paying them for their wares helps to empower them as contributing members of society.
 Also, this is a fantastic magazine that a team of editors, writers and designers work really hard on every fortnight.
 So be sure to take your copy, it’s a great read.

 “Sometimes people say, oh I’ll just give you a donation.
 A donation may help, but it’s not selling a mag.
 The magazine does not just happen.
 And we’re not all homeless.
 We are not out there begging.
 We’re working.
 I feel very strongly about this.
 I might take it too seriously, but we go out to work, we own the fact that we’re doing it.” – Melbourne vendor, David.

 Q: What happens to the magazines vendors can’t sell?
 Are they at a financial disadvantage?

 A: There is no minimum number of magazines a vendor needs to purchase.
 When a vendor joins The Big Issue, we provide a few free magazines to get them started.
 Unsold magazines can be returned for a refund or traded for the new edition if they prefer.

 Q: What other programs do you have?

-A: We have our Women’s Workforce, Community Street Soccer Program and Education workshops.
+A: We have our Women’s Workforce, Community Street Soccer Program and Classroom workshops.
 All of these programs help people experiencing homelessness and disadvantage earn a meaningful income, connect with their communities and improve their wellbeing.